 Meredith Earnings Preview

 Meredith (NYS: MDP) will try to beat its earnings estimates for the fifth consecutive quarter.
-The company will unveil its latest earnings Thursday.
-Meredith engages in magazine publishing and related brand licensing, television broadcasting, integrated marketing, interactive media, and video production operations.
-It operates two business segments: national and local media.
+The company will unveil its latest earnings on Wednesday, Oct.
+26. Meredith engages in magazine publishing and related brand licensing, television broadcasting, integrated marketing, interactive media, and video production related operations.

 What analysts say:

-- Buy, sell, or hold?: Analysts generally think investors should hang on to Meredith, with half rating the stock a hold.
+- Buy, sell, or hold?: Half of analysts think investors should stand pat on Meredith while the remaining half rate the stock as a buy.
 Analysts don't like Meredith as much as competitor Scholastic overall.
-Two out of three analysts rate Scholastic a buy compared with three of six for Meredith.
-Analysts still rate the stock a Hold, but they are a bit more wary about it compared with three months ago.
+Two out of three analysts rate Scholastic a buy compared to three out of six for Meredith.
+Wall Street has warmed to the stock over the past three months, with analysts increasing their endorsement from hold to moderate buy.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 90.6% granting it an "outperform" rating.
-The community at large agrees with the All-Stars with 80.7% assigning it a rating of "outperform."
-Fools are bullish on Meredith, though the message boards have been quiet lately with only 53 posts in the past 30 days.
-Meredith's bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.
+CAPS All-Stars are solidly behind the stock, with 88.5% awarding it an outperform rating.
+The community at large backs the All-Stars, with 81.5% giving it a rating of outperform.
+Fools are bullish on Meredith, though the message boards have been quiet lately with only 54 posts in the past 30 days.
+Despite the majority sentiment in favor of Meredith, the stock has a middling CAPS rating of three out of five stars.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.